liweinan/liweinan.github.io/_posts/2017-03-06-using-google-scholar-for-citation.md

 ![2017-03-06-bibtex.png]({{ site.url }}/assets/2017-03-06-bibtex.png)

-I can copy the text and paste it into my local `.bib` file:
+Now I can copy the formatted text and paste it into my local `.bib` file:

 ![2017-03-06-bibfile.png]({{ site.url }}/assets/2017-03-06-bibfile.png)

-Then I can use the tools that can support `.bib` file to manage it for future usage.
-For example, I can use the popular open-source tool, _BibDesk_, to open and view the citations:
+In my local computer, I can use the tools that can support `.bib` file to manage it for future usage.
+For example, I can use the popular open-sourced tool, _BibDesk_, to view and manage the citations:

 ![2017-03-06-bibdesk.png]({{ site.url }}/assets/2017-03-06-bibdesk.png)

 By maintaining the local `.bib` file properly, I can use these citations for future usage.

-With the help of _Google Scholar_ and _BibDesk_, I didn't use any commercial softwares to fetch and manage these citations.
+As you can see in this article, with the help of _Google Scholar_ and _BibDesk_, I didn't use any commercial softwares to fetch and manage these citations.

 [^scholar]: [https://scholar.google.com/](https://scholar.google.com/)
 [^grokking]: [Bhargava, A. (2016).
 Grokking algorithms.](https://scholar.google.com/scholar?hl=en&q=grokking+algorithms&btnG=&as_sdt=1%2C34&as_sdtp=)